dusty-nv/jetson-inference/README.md

 > &gt; &nbsp; Jetson Nano Developer Kit and JetPack 4.2 is now supported in the repo. <br/>
 > &gt; &nbsp; See our latest technical blog including benchmarks, [`Jetson Nano Brings AI Computing to Everyone`](https://devblogs.nvidia.com/jetson-nano-ai-computing/).

-## Hello AI World (Inference Only)
+## Hello AI World

-If you would like to only do the inference portion of the tutorial, which can be run on your Jetson in roughly two hours, these modules are available below:
+Hello AI World can be run completely onboard your Jetson, including inferencing with TensorRT and transfer learning with PyTorch.
+The inference portion of Hello AI World - which includes coding your own image classification application for C++ or Python, object detection, and live camera demos - can be run on your Jetson in roughly two hours or less, while transfer learning is best to leave running overnight.

 * [Setting up Jetson with JetPack](docs/jetpack-setup-2.md)
 * [Building the Project from Source](docs/building-repo-2.md)